 Subsection (b)(2) - In this context, the phrase "adverse interest" is a term of art, meaning "to be on the other side of the table" in some dealing with the limited liability company.
 Absent informed consent by the LLC, this duty is breached by the mere existence of the conflict of interest; the LLC need not prove that the outcome of the dealing was adverse to the LLC.
-But see subsection (g) (permitting the defense of fairness).
+But see Subsection (g) (permitting the defense of fairness).
+This duty continues through winding up.

 Subsection (b)(3) - Although competition is often thought of in terms of potential customers, this duty applies equally to competition for resources, including employees.
 The duty not to compete continues longer in a manager-managed LLC.
-See subsection (i)(2) and the comment to that provision.
+See Subsection (i)(2).